The Simons Simplex Collection

 Phenotypic and genotypic data, as well as biospecimens, are available to approved researchers via SFARI Base, a central database of clinical and genetic information from families affected by autism or other neurodevelopmental disorders.
 More than 80 investigators using the SSC for data or biospecimens have studies under way, which have so far led to 18 publications.

-A new partnership with the Interactive Autism Network (IAN) has created the SSC@IAN, to allow coordination of follow-up studies and to maintain a community of SSC families.
+A new partnership with the Interactive Autism Network (IAN), an online project that brings together researchers and thousands of people affected by autism spectrum disorders, has created the [email protected], an online registry that allows coordination of follow-up studies and helps maintain a community of SSC families.

 ** A list of all SSC Investigators is available here.